arjunsavel/cortecs/README.md

 # cortecs

-A Python package for compressing opacity functions with varying flexibility.
+A Python package for decreasing the memory footprint of opacity functions.
+The primary functionality is compressing opacity functions with varying flexibility.
 Current methods include
 - polynomial fitting
 - PCA-based fitting
 - neural network fitting

 All fits are currently made in along the temperature and pressure axes.

+Additionally, `cortecs` can chunk up opacity functions.
+The radiative transfer problem can often be cast as embarassingly parallel, so each chunk can be sent to a different CPU.